 Calories per serving: 480 kcal

 Moving over from Italy to Hawaii, we find our tasty vegan poke bowl.
 Poke is traditionally made with freshly-caught fish, but its explosion in popularity all over the world has led to new versions popping up.
-Among these is vegan poke, which takes inspiration from the flavors of the original without any need for fish.
+Among these is vegan poke, which takes inspiration from the flavours of the original without any need for fish.

-Here, tofu acts as your protein while mango adds a tropical flavor.
+Here, tofu acts as your protein while mango adds a tropical flavour.
 Avocado, carrot and cucumber supply plenty of antioxidants and fibre.
 However the star of the show is our addictive poke dressing, made with soy, sriracha, apple cider vinegar and honey.

 We freely admit to doubling up the dressing recipe so we can drizzle this over just about everything we eat the following day.